Dutch East Indies campaign: Surrender

-On 8 March 1942 the Dutch surrendered without condition to Japan in Kalijati, Subang, West Java.
+On 8 March 1942, the Dutch surrendered without condition to Japan in the Kalijati Airfield at Kalijati, Subang, West Java.
 This is also known as the Kalijati treaty.
-On 9 March the Dutch Commander-in-Chief of Allied forces on Java, Lieutenant General Hein ter Poorten, surrendered along with Governor General Jonkheer A.W.L.
-Tjarda van Starkenborgh Stachouwer.
+On 9 March, the Dutch Commander-in-Chief of Allied forces on Java, Lieutenant General Hein ter Poorten, surrendered along with Governor General Jonkheer A. W. L. Tjarda van Starkenborgh Stachouwer.
 Ter Poorten's surrender announcement was made without consulting the commanders of the British and US forces, who wanted to continue fighting but who had no choice but to comply with the surrender.

 Announcer Bert Garthoff gained fame by concluding NIROM's broadcasts on the day of the surrender to Japan during the Dutch East Indies campaign on 8 March 1942 with the words "Listeners we're closing now.
 Farewell, until better days.
 Long live the Fatherland, long live the Queen."
 Garthoff later said that the station's employees were told by the Japanese authorities to "carry on as usual".
 This they did by concluding the broadcasts with the Dutch National Anthem, much to the surprise of the listeners.
 When the Japanese found out about this, they executed three NIROM employees in retaliation.

 The military power of the Netherlands Indies was never calculated to wage war single-handed against the Japanese empire.
 For such purposes it is, to begin with, entirely inadequate...
 Our troops have suffered heavy losses, because of the impossibility of protecting them against the enemy's air attacks; they are exhausted...
 May God be with us.
 Long live the queen!